akkartik/lines.love/README.md

 * https://git.sr.ht/~akkartik/lines.love
 * https://pagure.io/lines.love

-Forks of Teliva are encouraged.
+Forks of lines.love are encouraged.
 If you show me your fork, I'll link to it here.

 ## Feedback